-The primary purpose of CRS is to promote the economic self-sufficiency and social integration of eligible refugees in as short a time period as possible.
+The primary purpose of Consolidated Services is to promote the long-term economic self-sufficiency and social integration of eligible populations in as short a time period as possible.

-The Department's goal is to contract with a single Vendor capable of developing, implementing, and managing a CRS program that integrates all refugee services in the greater Orlando area into a single delivery system.
-These services include, but are not limited to, outreach, case coordination/case management, employment, adult education, youth, child care, and citizenship and immigration related employability services.
-The Vendor must be capable of providing some or all of these services to the eligible population and/or have the managing capabilities to subcontract with other service providers able to deliver certain services.
-The Vendor must have the organizational capacity and structure to manage numerous services over a broad geographical area.
+The Department plans to contract with a single Vendor capable of developing, implementing, and managing a consolidated program that coordinates refugee services in Duval County.
+Services will be performed through subcontracts with providers in the area.
+The Vendor may provide direct services provided no other viable option exists.
+These services may include outreach, employment, adult education, youth, integration assistance, and citizenship and immigration related employability services, and child care.
+The Vendor must have the administration and management capabilities to subcontract with other service providers able to deliver services.
+The Vendor must have the organizational capacity and structure to manage numerous services over an entire county.